-- For the creation of Smart Albums (see "Albums Pane" on page 29); - When using the Filters feature to search for photos across multiple folders.
+- For the creation of Smart Albums (see "Albums Pane" on page 28); - For syncing photos to iOS devices with ON1 Photo for Mobile (See page 150); - When using the Filters feature to search for photos across multiple folders.

 You can make any available folder a cataloged folder by clicking on the '+' button at the top of the Folders pane, or by dragging a folder from the Preview area onto the 'Drop...' button at the bottom of the Cataloged Folders section.
 The cataloging process is designed to work in the background, so it doesn't affect other work you do in any ON1 Photo RAW 2019 module.
 While the app is cataloging a folder, you'll see a progress circle next to the folder name; once the folder has been cataloged, the circle will disappear.